Adults5 MINUTE READ

 What does accent modification cost?

-The best way to improve your accent and make progress toward your goals is to regularly visit with a speech therapist.
-Unfortunately, going to a traditional speech therapy practice can get very expensive, very quickly.
+The best way to completely change your accent is to regularly visit with a speech therapist.
+Unfortunately, going to a traditional speech therapy practice can get expensive quickly.

 One alternative is to receive accent modification services from a speech therapist online via video conferencing.
-Working with a speech therapist online provides the same great level of service but at a considerably reduced price versus traditional in-practice settings.
+Online speech therapy provides the same level of service and quality, but at a considerably reduced price versus traditional in-practice settings.

 Flexible scheduling and convenience.
 Instead of spending time traveling to and from in-person therapy sessions, you can attend appointments from the comfort of your own home.
 You also have greater flexibility to schedule sessions on the dates that work best and at the times you prefer, often including evenings and weekends.